ddamato/complementary.space/src/pages/index.md

     --space-away: 2rem;
 }
 ```

+You might notice that the amount of space in this setup repeats between shifts.
+As an example, in one density shift `--space-near` equals `4rem` but in the next `--space-away` also equals `4rem`.
+The curation of the values is completely up to the author based on each density shift.
+This also has the benefit of keeping focus within one context at a time.
+We aren't looking across shifts to decide on values, we do so within the context of each individual shift.

 As recommended earlier, you can support a more flexible spacing system for experimentation and various design needs by calculating the amounts using a base value or grid unit.
 Here I'd opted to use the golden ratio between shifts.